What does your website need?

-You feel locked in to your content management system because it would be difficult to start again with something new.
+You feel locked in to your content management system.
+In other words, it’s difficult to start again with something new.

-If this describes your website, it is important to keep in mind the goals you need your website to achieve.
-Is it possible to achieve them with the content management system you already have?
+To begin with, keep your goals in mind.
+Is it even possible to achieve them with the content management system you already have?

 If not, then it is worth the extra cost at the start of the project to truly solve the problem and move your website forward.
-In the long run, you will save your business from a second (or third) costly redo that will involve migrating to a new content management system later.
+In the long run, you will save your business from a second (or third) costly redo moving to a new content management system later.

 Before you throw the system out with the bath water, do some research.
-You may find that the functionality exists for your current content management system in the form of a plugin.
+You may find that the features exist for your current content management system in the form of a plugin.

-If not, and the issue could be solved if your existing content management system only did X, you may find it is worth your investment to create a custom plugin vs. migrating to an entirely new platform.
+If not, and the issue could still be solved with one added feature, it could be worth the investment to create a custom plugin.
+Often adding one feature is less work than moving the entire website.
 This would be worth pursuing if you are missing out on one or two fringe functionality options.
 Not so much if the platform itself is a roadblock in managing your website.

 Once you determine your website’s needs, it’s important to understand the various costs that come with running different content management systems.
 These can be determined by considering the following:

 Does the content management system itself cost money to install?

 While there are many content management systems that are free to install and use (apart from paying your website developer to install it), some come with a price tag.
 Either way, you will need to factor in installation cost.
 Talk with your developer, as the price to install should be included in the overall design and development project price.

 What about additional features/plugins?